wysogladszymon/Shopping-List/README.md

 4. Run command ```npm start``` to run my app.
 5. Enjoy 😎

-## Something about fucure of this project
+## Something about future of this project
 First of all, I want it to be my lesson and practice of using ```React```.
 In the future I want to add some backend to this page and learn a bit of ```Node.js``` and databases.